gossard/PowerMerger/README.md

 The script will process each user object, populate the template, and create a unique HTML file for each one.

+**Note:** The destination directory passed to the `-DestDir` parameter must exist.
+The `New-MergerOutFileProcessor` function will stop with an error if the directory is not found.

 ```powershell
 # Data for the user profiles
 $users = @(